 “It’s simple,” she said.
 “I’m gonna help you find God again.”
 She had a self-satisfied look on her face that was frightening.

-Have you had the privilege of knowing someone like Liz?
+Have you had the privilege of knowing a Liz?